anselmobattisti/speed-network-service-mesh/scripts/environment/spire/README.md

 After creating the files for each cluster and executing apply the yaml files in each cluster, is necessary to create the federation.

-To build the federation the keys from each cluster must be copied to the other.
+To build the federation the keys from each cluster must be copied to the other clusters.

 ## Folder Structure